hauptem/F5-Multisite-Dashboard/README.md

 **Conceptual Limitations:** F5s are still unfortunately seen as network devices, not application delivery platforms.
 The enterprise software industry has institutionalized the belief that monitoring must be external and centralized, even when the device being monitored is perfectly capable of providing its own real-time interface.

 **Technical Assumptions:** Most don't realize that modern browsers can handle sophisticated applications, or that iRules can serve as full application backends.
 The pattern of using F5s to inject third-party monitoring JavaScript exists, but always for sending data out to external systems, never for serving applications that query the F5 itself.

-### The Elegance Factor

-F5-Multisite-Dashboard demonstrates the power of questioning fundamental assumptions.
-Instead of building infrastructure to monitor infrastructure, it turns the infrastructure into its own monitoring platform.

-It's a perfect example of how the most innovative solutions often come from asking "what if we didn't do it the way everyone else does?"

 ## Features